lllyasviel/Fooocus/readme.md

 If you already have these files, you can copy them to the above locations to speed up installation.

-Note that if you see **"MetadataIncompleteBuffer"**, then your model files are corrupted.
+Note that if you see **"MetadataIncompleteBuffer" or "PytorchStreamReader"**, then your model files are corrupted.
 Please download models again.

 Below is a test on a relatively low-end laptop with **16GB System RAM** and **6GB VRAM** (Nvidia 3060 laptop).
 The speed on this machine is about 1.35 seconds per iteration.
 Pretty impressive – nowadays laptops with 3060 are usually at very acceptable price.